didiatworkz/screenly-ose-monitoring/README.md

 + Add-on for displaying the player’s output remotely

 ## Bugs
 No errors were found in the tests.
-If you find a problem or bug, please report it:
+If you find a problem or bug, please report it:<br />
 [Issue List](https://github.com/didiatworkz/screenly-ose-monitor/issues?q=is:issue%20label:bug)

 ---